NebulousLabs/Sia-UI/doc/plugin-tutorial.md

-We'll add a containing div, let's call it 'capsule' for our header section and div fields for each of these to our index.html, keeping them all the same class name, say 'pod' so that we can later style them alike CSS while giving them unique id's to fill each of them separately later in JS.
+We'll add a containing div, let's call it 'capsule' for our header section and div fields for each of these to our index.html, keeping them all the same class name, say 'pod' so that we can later style them alike CSS while giving them unique id's to update each of them separately later in JS.

 ```html
 		<!-- Header -->
 		<div class='header'>